Dr. Matthew Secomb

 Matthew spent nearly ten years in White & Case's Paris office before moving to Singapore in 2015.
 Prior to joining White & Case in 2006, Matthew worked as counsel to the ICC International Court of Arbitration, where he oversaw hundreds of arbitrations in a wide array of industries and territories.
 This background has given Matthew a deep insight into ICC arbitration practice.

-He has been listed as one of the top 10 in Asia-Pacific based lawyers named in Who's Who Legal: Global Elite Thought Leaders 2021 – Arbitration.
-Matthew is also the only Singapore-based lawyer listed in WWL Arbitration, WWL Construction and WWL Energy.
+He has been listed as one of the top Asia-Pacific based lawyers in Who's Who Legal: Global Elite Thought Leaders – Arbitration.
+Matthew is also listed across WWL Arbitration, WWL Construction and WWL Energy.

 Matthew's familiarity with arbitration procedures under most institutional rules and ad hoc proceedings makes him a valued legal resource.
 His broad sector knowledge is matched by his significant international track record, helping clients to navigate the intricacies of complex, cross-border disputes.